marklogic/design-system/stories/0-Welcome.md

   * Requirements might also include: Enriching data by iteratively processing, identifying, and tagging references within the data; transforming properties, modeling relationships between entities using triples; mastering your data to match and merge duplicates

 #### Ellipsis

+End phrases with an ellipsis (…) if asking users to wait for something to load or change.
+* Example: Please wait.
+Getting your network status….”

 Use the ellipsis character (…) to inform users that:
 * The entire string is available by drilling down or some other action that users can take within the UI.
 * Text has been truncated.